OASIS Logo

 Applicability:

-The name construction rules enumerated above for filenames and directory names must be followed for files/directories associated with approved Work Products and any candidate work envisioned for TC approval (e.g., Working Drafts).
+The name construction rules enumerated above for filenames and directory names must be followed for files/directories associated with all Work Products.
 They should be followed in all other contexts where OASIS tools and publication venues support these constraints in principled ways consistent with the publication goals.

 Whereas filenames and paths/URIs used in identification of Work Products as a whole or (Multi-Part) named parts have prescribed construction patterns, most other Work Product filenames and directory names are unconstrained other than for name character conformance.
 Thus, filenames for images and machine-readable computer language definitions (e.g.,DTDs, schemas, WSDLs, XML/JSON artifacts...) are generally subject to no special rules.
 On the other hand, filenames should be constructed in such manner that they are optimally suited for the Work Product revision process — as a specification progresses through successive stages of review and approval.
 In particular, it is considered inadvisable to incorporate instance-specific [stage][revision] data for any release in filenames other than in the document identifier files, as required; thus mySchema.xsd but NOT mySchema-csd02.xsd.
 Rather: TCs are advised to use named subdirectories for storing images, schemas, WSDLs, codelists, XML instances, and similar artifacts, retaining stable/identical filenames in each successive release.

 The name construction rules enumerated above cover most publication genres for Standards Track Work Products and for many 'Notes' in the Non-Standards Track.
-The construction rules are slightly different for independently titled (prose) parts in a Multi-Part Work Product, for the Approved Errata drafts and final format versions, and for some presentation (slideset, white paper) formats.
-Please consult with TC Administration for additional guidance on proposed identifiers for Multi-Part Work Product parts, for Approved Errata, and for presentation-ware.
-The Approved Errata process, for example, has its own set of revisions and approvals in a progression, with required directories /errata01/ (perhaps: /errata02/ and /errata03/) and instance variants for the required "list-of-corrections" format and optional "complete-incorporating-errata" format [guidelines in draft].
+The construction rules are slightly different for independently titled (prose) parts in a Multi-Part Work Product, for the Errata drafts and final format versions, and for some presentation (slideset, white paper) formats.
+Please consult with Project Administration for additional guidance on proposed identifiers for Multi-Part Work Product parts, for Errata, and for presentation-ware.
+The Errata process, for example, has its own set of revisions and approvals in a progression, with required directories /errata01/ (perhaps: /errata02/ and /errata03/) and instance variants for the required "list-of-corrections" format and optional "complete-incorporating-errata" format guidelines in draft.
 The filename construction rules typically applicable to a "part" in a Multi-Part Work Product with separately-titled parts are presented above.

 5. Identifiers for Version, Stage, and Revision